.jpg)

 As mentioned, there are several costly errors that businesses often make with the paid side of their lead generation strategies.
 And if you make these same mistakes, it could really hurt your results.

 A lot of businesses fail to reach the right people with their paid strategy.
-If you’re casting too wide a net, you’ll end up wasting money on clicks and impressions that don’t convert.
+If you’re casting too wide a net, you’ll end up wasting money on clicks, a high lead volume, and impressions that don’t convert.
 On the flip side, if your targeting is too narrow, you might miss out on potential leads who are actually a great fit.
+Both are common pitfalls in paid lead gen.

 Before you even think about launching a paid campaign, you need a clear picture of who your ideal customer is.
-Start by building a detailed customer persona that includes demographics (age, gender, income, job title, location) as well as psychographics (pain points, interests, motivations, buying behaviors).
+Start by building a detailed customer persona and target audience that includes demographics (age, gender, income, job title, location) as well as psychographics (pain points, interests, motivations, buying behaviors).

 For example, if you're marketing a high-end financial service, your ideal customer might be a mid-career professional earning over six figures, interested in wealth management, and searching for strategies to minimize taxes.
-Without a well-defined persona, your ads may attract people outside your target market, leading to wasted ad spend and low-quality leads.
+Without a well-defined persona, your paid lead generation efforts may attract people outside your target market, leading to wasted ad spend, a clogged sales pipeline, and bad leads.

 One way to build this profile is by analyzing existing customer data.
 Look at your current clients and ask these three questions: